ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Effective and reliable pose tracking

 \subsubsection{Grid map generation}

-Let $\mathbf{C}_i$ denote the 2D scan, which is represented by the set $\mathbf{C}_i = \{\mathbf{p}_1^{2D}, \mathbf{p}_2^{2D}, ..., \mathbf{p}_{N}^{2D}\}$, corresponding to the sparse environment perception result of the $i$-th frame $\mathbf{l}_i$.
-For pose estimation, reliable static obstacles can provide more positive effects, however, there are several observation noises of the LiDAR sensor as well as dynamic obstacles in the environment (pedestrians, vehicles, and unstable vegetation).
-On the other hand, how to efficiently fuse multiple observations of the same scene, compactly realize the representation of the environment, and construct the prior map are also important issues.
+Let $\mathbf{C}_i$ denote the 2D scan, represented by $\mathbf{C}_i = \{\mathbf{p}_1^{2D}, \mathbf{p}_2^{2D}, ..., \mathbf{p}_{N}^{2D}\}$, corresponding to the sparse perception.
+While reliable static obstacles aid pose estimation, LiDAR noise and dynamic obstacles pose challenges.
+Additionally, efficiently fusing multiple observations, compactly representing the environment, and constructing the prior map are crucial tasks.

-In order to address the above issues, as shown in Fig. \ref{grid}, the occupancy grid map generation is introduced to fuse multiple observations and filter unstable obstacles, which is combined with the corresponding pose sequence ${{\cal S}_{t}}$.
+Accordingly, the occupancy grid map generation is introduced in Fig. \ref{Fig_4}, which is combined with the corresponding pose sequence ${{\cal S}_{t}}$.
 Therefore, equation (2) can be rewritten as { }where ${\cal C}_t = \{\mathbf{C}_1, \mathbf{C}_2, ..., \mathbf{C}_t\}$ denotes the 2D scan sequence.
-In Fig. \ref{grid}, the map origin is marked by a black filled circle, denoted by the offset information $(x_c, y_c)$ and finally determined only after the construction process of the grid map, and the resolution is denoted by $r$, which is the size of each grid.

-Furthermore, the construction problem of grid map ${\cal M}_g$ is converted into the state estimation problem of each grid, which is denoted as { }where $g_i$ represents the $i$-th grid, and the number of grids is denoted by $N_{g}$.
-As shown in Fig. \ref{grid}, we make use of the ray trace algorithm to update the grid map by connecting the scan point and the sensor origin.
-Specifically, the number of hits $N_{hit}$ and the number of passes $N_{pass}$ of every grid are separately counted, and the occupancy probability of the $i$-th grid $g_i$ is calculated as {
+The construction problem of grid map ${\cal M}_g$ is converted into the state estimation problem of each grid as follows { }where $g_i$ is the $i$-th grid, and $N_g$ is the total number of grids.
+As shown in Fig. \ref{Fig_4}, the ray trace algorithm updates the grid map by connecting scan points to the sensor origin.
+Specifically, each grid's hits $N_{hit}$ and passes $N_{pass}$ are counted, and the occupancy probability of grid $g_i$ is calculated as {

 }